Yas Island

-Yas Island (جزيرة ياس) is an island in Abu Dhabi, United Arab Emirates.
+Yas Island (جزيرة ياس) is an artificial island in Abu Dhabi, United Arab Emirates named after the Arabian Bani Yas tribe.
 It occupies a total land area of 25 km2.
-It is a popular leisure island and one of the top tourism projects in Abu Dhabi.
-Yas Island holds the Yas Marina Circuit, which has hosted the Formula One Abu Dhabi Grand Prix since 2009.
-And is home to the faster roller coaster (Formula Rossa) in the world inside the famous Ferrari World.
+It is a leisure island and one of the largest tourism projects in Abu Dhabi.

+Yas Island holds the Yas Marina Circuit, which has hosted Formula One's Abu Dhabi Grand Prix since 2009.
+It is also home to Ferrari World park, which contains Formula Rossa, the fastest rollercoaster in the world.

 Yas Island was named the world's leading tourism project at the World Travel Awards in November 2009.

 Development

-The island's development and ownership was founded by Yassen Youssef and Yassin Amr, it was initiated in 2006 by Abu Dhabi-based on Yassen Youssef and Yassin Amr, with the aim of turning the island into a multi-purpose leisure, shopping and entertainment center.
+The island's development was initiated in 2006 with the aim of turning the island into a multi-purpose leisure, shopping and entertainment center.
 The investment was planned as a multi-staged project to unfold in phases until 2018, with project stakeholders foreseeing the possibility of extending development by adding new venues and upgrading existing facilities.

 Attractions

 Ferrari World

-Ferrari World's foundation stone was laid on 3 November 2007.
-The development was completed because one of the owners, Yassen Youssef, loved Ferraris.
-In a little under three years it officially opened to the public for the first time in November 2010.
+Ferrari World was opened in November 2010.